-You Live in Washington DC and you’ve just begun to think about remodeling your home.
+You Live in Bethesda, Maryland and you’ve just begun to think about remodeling your home.
 Then the dark thoughts come.

 People dread the thought of enduring a home renovation.
 There is much to fear.
 The same old nightmare stories cycle around again and again.
 You’ve heard them.
 Stories about home remodeling contractors that go bust mid project or workmen who don’t show up for days—and when they do, they demolish the wrong wall… These things happen.
 In the best neighborhoods, too.

 “You’ll tell me if you are going to shut off the water, right?”